 To date, the Company has not generated any product revenue and has not achieved profitable operations.
 The continuing development of our drug candidates will require additional financing.
-From its inception through June 30, 2020, the Company has funded its operations primarily through a combination of private placements of common and preferred equity, research collaboration agreements, upfront and milestone payments for license agreements, debt and equity financings and the completion of its IPO in August 2015.
-As of June 30, 2020, the Company had an accumulated deficit of \$268.9 million and has generated net losses in each year of its existence.
+From its inception through March 31, 2020, the Company has funded its operations primarily through a combination of private placements of common and preferred equity, research collaboration agreements, upfront and milestone payments for license agreements, debt and equity financings and the completion of its IPO in August 2015.
+As of March 31, 2020, the Company had an accumulated deficit of \$252.7 million and has generated net losses in each year of its existence.

-As of June 30, 2020, the Company's liquidity sources included cash and cash equivalents of \$6.4 million and \$3.0 million of remaining funds available under the Letter Agreements.
-Further, we have remaining availability of \$5.4 million under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may offer and sell, from time to time shares of the Company's Class A Common Stock (the "ATM Offering").
-See Note 9 for further details.
-On July 29, 2020, the Company amended the Loan Agreement (the "Third Amendment") to further modify the payment terms and to remove the minimum cash requirements under this agreement.
-See Note 5 for further details.
-Based on the Company's current operating plan, management believes that its current cash and cash equivalents, the remaining funds available under the Letter Agreements and the ATM Offering, if fully utilized will allow the Company to meet its liquidity requirements through September 2020, which is less than twelve months from the issuance of these Condensed Consolidated Financial Statements.
+As of March 31, 2020, the Company's liquidity sources included cash and cash equivalents of \$0.4 million and \$4.0 million of remaining funds available under the Letter Agreements.
+In connection with the amendment to the Company's Loan Agreement on April 1, 2020, the Company is no longer required to maintain a minimum cash balance until July 1, 2020 and is required to make payments of interest only during this time.
+This will provide additional funding to the Company on a short-term basis.
+See Note 14 for further details.
+Based on the Company's current operating plan, management believes that its current cash and cash equivalents and the remaining funds available under the Letter Agreements will allow the Company to meet its liquidity requirements into June 2020, which is less than twelve months from the issuance of these Condensed Consolidated Financial Statements.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The Company is evaluating several financing strategies to provide continued funding which may include additional direct equity investments or future public offerings of our common stock.
 The timing and availability of such financing is not yet known.